ui-model/ui-model/README.md

 ui-model is simple, but it has a bright future.
 Apart from select, multi-select and toggle, it will also handle complex interactive logic such as slice, map and even calendar.

 Following the same principle, you can also implement logics that are specific to business requirements.
-For example, you can abstract the business logic of a shopping cart to a ui-model.
+For example, you can abstract the business logic of a shopping cart to an ui-model.

 ## What's next